LibreSoftTeam/InitialWork/README.md

 # InitialWork
-Initial work with MySQL, MySQL Workbrench and metrics-grimoire
+Initial work with MySQL, MySQL Workbench and metrics-grimoire.